shivaenigma/tmpmail/README.md

 -g, --generate
         Generate a new email inbox
 -a, --acode
-        Auto Detect and dump activation code from recent email
+        Auto Detect and copy activation code from recent email
 -h, --help
         Show help
 -r, --recent